 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-Terrace Hill is an architectural marvel built as a private home in 1869 in the developing, fast-growing community of Des Moines.
-The 18,000-square-foot building serves the dual mission of the official governor's residence.
-The building's steeply pitched open verandas, mansard roof, long and narrow and frequently paired windows, and bracketed eaves give this house an irreplaceable design.
-The guided trips of the first two floors and historic gardens take guests back to the Victorian lifestyle of the cultured 1880s.
-The journeys last about an hour and start at the Carriage House, which once included horse stalls and carriages, and presently has been renovated into a visitor's center.
+Terrace Hill is considered one of the famous Historical landmarks in Des Moines, Iowa.
+Terrace Hill, an architectural masterpiece, was constructed in 1869 as a private residence in the rapidly growing community of Des Moines.
+The 18,000-square-foot structure now serves as both the official governor's residence and a historic site.
+The home's distinctive design features steeply pitched open verandas, a mansard roof, long and narrow frequently paired windows, and bracketed eaves.
+Guided tours of the first two floors and historic gardens transport visitors back to the refined Victorian lifestyle of the 1880s.
+Tours last approximately an hour and begin at the Carriage House, which previously housed horse stalls and carriages but has since been converted into a visitor center.

 Specialty: